swcarpentry/DEPRECATED-bc/novice/shell/07-text_data_mining.md

 </pre>

-# Who are the the ten users between 11-12?
+# Who are the the ten users between 11 AM and -12 noon?
 We can find out with another round of sorting at the end.
 Note that the last sort is numeric, in reverse (descending) order.

 <pre>